Nouaille-Maupertuis, Vienne tourism & sightseeing

-Visit Nouaille-Maupertuis (Poitou-Charentes, France)
+Visit Nouaille-Maupertuis (Poitou-Charentes, France)Photo Gallery

-Nouaille-Maupertuis is a picturesque if rather sleepy little town situated in quiet countryside a little to the south-east of Poitiers.
-The main reason people visit is to see the impressive Abbey of Saint Junien that dominates the centre of the town.
+Nouaille-Maupertuis is a picturesque if rather sleepy little town situated in quiet countryside a little to the south-east of Poitiers in the Vienne department.

-A good part of the original abbey buildings can still be seen, including the church and accommodation, moats and parts of the ramparts including two towers and two original doorways.
+A good part of the original abbey buildings can still be seen, including the church and accommodation, the moats and parts of the ramparts including two towers and two original doorways.
 Note that some parts of the building (including the chevet) were reconstructed in the 17th century after being damaged during the wars of religion.

 Some of the other monastic buildings can also be seen around a central courtyard, although the buildings themselevs are not open to the public, while the town mairie is now housed in the attractive Logis Abbatail above an arch over the road.